crypto-chassis/ccapi/README.md

 ```
 * If a virtual environment (managed by `venv` or `conda`) is active (i.e. the `activate` script has been evaluated), the package will be installed into the virtual environment rather than globally.
 * Currently not working on Windows.
+* Troubleshoot:
+  * "CMake Error at python/CMakeLists.txt:... (message): Require Python 3".
+Try to create and activate a virtual environment (managed by `venv` or `conda`) with Python 3.

 ## Constants
 [`include/ccapi_cpp/ccapi_macro.h`](include/ccapi_cpp/ccapi_macro.h)